MauroDeryckere/NES-Maze-Crusade/README.md

 - **Seppe Mestdagh**
 - **Aaron Van Sichem De Combe**

-For more information, or to view the original project, please visit the official project repository [here](https://github.com/thegamingnobody/AssemblyMaze).
+For more information, or to view the original project, please visit the project repository [here](https://github.com/thegamingnobody/AssemblyMaze).